-The following is a limited sample of indicators that might serve to document the quality and/or quantity of a candidate's research, scholarship, or creative activity.
+The following is a limited sample of indicators that might serve to document the quality and/or quantity of a candidate's scholarship.

-- A. Copies of publication(s) in international, national, or regional journal(s) - B. Publication(s) of a nature recognized by the candidate's professional peers as being a significant contribution to the field - C. Artifacts (e.g., program announcements, acceptance letters, evaluations, printed copies of presentations) associated with presentations of papers at international, national, or regional professional meetings - D. Creation of audiovisual materials for marketing or distribution along with evidence that the materials have been judged and accepted by a publisher or professional review board - E. Publication of a book, book chapter, or other major written work - F. Successful funding of an authored external grant - G. Writing an external grant, but not necessarily funded
+- A. Insightful statements reflecting self-evaluation, self-reflection, and goal-oriented plans with regard to the scope, quality, and direction of the candidate's scholarship - B. Copies of publication(s) in international, national, or regional journal(s) - C. Publication(s) of a nature recognized by the candidate's professional peers as being a significant contribution to the field

-- H. Successful funding of an authored internal grant - I. Writing an internal grant, but not necessarily funded - J. Writing a book, book chapter, or other major written work not yet published - K. Evidence of continuing education efforts including such things as courses taken for credit and workshops, seminars, and conferences attended - L. Evidence of research and/or publications in progress - M. Classroom artifacts (e.g., syllabi, handouts, exams, rubrics) reflect scholarly basis upon which instruction is based - N. Evidence of serving as an editor or on the editorial board of scholarly professionally related journal - 0.
-Evidence of serving as a reviewer for referred journal or grant committee - P. Award(s) for research, scholarly activity, and/or creative activity - Q. Insightful statements reflecting self-evaluation, self-reflection, and goal oriented plans with regards to the scope, quality, and direction of the candidate's research, scholarship, or creative activity not immediately evident in evidence previously provided
+- D. Artifacts (e.g., program announcements, acceptance letters, evaluations, printed copies of presentations) associated with presentations of papers at international, national, or regional professional meetings - E. Evidence of authorship of media for marketing or distribution along with evidence that the materials have been judged and accepted by a publisher or professional review board - F. Publication of a book, book chapter, or other major written work - G. Evidence of writing a book, book chapter, or other major written work not yet published - H. Evidence of successful funding of an authored external grant - I. Evidence of writing an external grant, even if it was not funded - J. Evidence of successful funding of an authored internal grant - K. Evidence of writing an internal grant, even if it was not funded - L. Evidence of professional development efforts including courses taken for credit and workshops, seminars, and conferences attended - M. Evidence of research and/or publications in progress - N. Classroom artifacts (e.g., syllabi, handouts, exams, rubrics) reflecting the scholarly basis for instruction - O. Evidence of serving as an editor or on the editorial board of scholarly professionally related journal - P. Evidence of serving as a reviewer for referred journal or grant committee - Q. Award(s) for scholarly activity

-III.
-Professional Service
+SERVICE

-Off Campus
+Activities

-- A. Organizational offices held (including title of office, professional organization, and dates of service for each item) - B. Committee memberships and offices held (including name of committee, professional organization, office, and dates of service for each item) - C. Committees served on for colleges or other discipline-related agencies (including name of committee, name of agency, and dates of service for each item) - D. Accreditation team memberships and leadership roles (including name of the accrediting body; name of college, college, or university visited; leadership role; and dates of service for each item) - E. Special organizational responsibilities performed, such as contributing, managing, or section editorships, or juror duties in a competition (including nature of responsibility, professional organization, and dates of service for each item)
+Professional off-campus service.

-- F. Special responsibilities performed for colleges and other discipline-related agencies (including nature of responsibility, name of agency, and date(s) of service for each item) - G. Conference responsibilities performed (including nature of responsibility, professional organization, location, and date(s) for each item) - H. Speeches and workshops given (including title of presentation, sponsor, location, and date for each item) - I. Consultant-ships and other professional services performed (including purpose or nature of service, organization, location, and date(s) for each item) - J. Professional service awards received (including title of award, sponsor, and date for each item)
+- A. Organizational offices held (including title of office, professional organization, and dates of service for each item) - B. Committee memberships and offices held (including name of committee, professional organization, office, and dates of service for each item) - C. Committees served on for discipline-related agencies (including name of committee, name of agency, and dates of service for each item) - D. Special responsibilities performed for discipline-related agencies (including nature of responsibility, name of agency, and dates of service for each item) - E. Accreditation team memberships and leadership roles (including name of the accrediting body; name of college, college, or university visited; leadership role; and dates of service for each item) - F. Special organizational responsibilities performed, such as contributing, managing, or section editorships, or juror duties in a competition (including nature of responsibility, professional organization, and dates of service for each item) - G. Conference responsibilities performed (including nature of responsibility, professional organization, location, and dates for each item) - H. Speeches and workshops given (including title of presentation, sponsor, location, and date for each item) - I. Consultant and other professional services performed (including purpose or nature of service, organization, location, and date(s) for each item) - J. Professional service awards received (including title of award, sponsor, and date for each item)